 While cash and cash equivalents can be relatively safe, they also offer more flexibility — which can be essential in life and in business.
 Having ready access to cash can help you pay off debt, cover a crisis, or be able to invest in new opportunities.

-To start building more liquidity, you need access to an account like SoFi Money® — a cash management account that can hold your cash savings.
+To start building more liquidity, you need access to an account like SoFi Checking and Savings® — an online banking account that can hold your cash savings.
 You pay no annual, overdraft, or other account fees.

-You can sign up for SoFi Money right on your phone.
+You can sign up for SoFi Checking and Savings right on your phone.
 In fact, your phone allows you to make mobile transfers, photo check deposits, and access customer service.
-Your SoFi Money account is FDIC-insured up to $1.5 million, with additional protection against fraud.
+Your SoFi Checking and Savings account is FDIC-insured up to $1.5 million, with additional protection against fraud.

 Exchange Traded Funds (ETFs): Investors should carefully consider the information contained in the prospectus, which contains the Fund’s investment objectives, risks, charges, expenses, and other relevant information.
 You may obtain a prospectus from the Fund company’s website or by email customer service at [email protected] Please read the prospectus carefully prior to investing.
 Shares of ETFs must be bought and sold at market price, which can vary significantly from the Fund’s net asset value (NAV).
 Investment returns are subject to market volatility and shares may be worth more or less their original value when redeemed.
 The diversification of an ETF will not protect against loss.
 An ETF may not achieve its stated investment objective.
 Rebalancing and other activities within the fund may be subject to tax consequences.